-During second semester of 2015–16, IUP launched a survey of students to address issues related to inappropriate sexual behavior, which includes sexual violence—a longstanding challenge faced by colleges and universities across the country.
+On April 4, 2018, IUP launched a survey of students to address issues related to inappropriate sexual behavior, which includes sexual violence—a longstanding challenge faced by colleges and universities across the country.
+The university previously surveyed students on this same topic during second semester of 2015–16.

 Many colleges and universities, like IUP, have polices, resources, and programs to address inappropriate sexual behaviors and support individuals who may have experienced these behaviors.
 However, it can be difficult to obtain comprehensive, accurate,

 Answers to these questions will help IUP provide better support for people who have experienced sexual violence, develop policies and prevention tools to reduce the frequency of sexual violence in the campus community, and gauge the campus climate regarding

-IUP Be Heard poster (pdf).
+Download the 2018 Be Heard poster (pdf).

 For further information, please contact Jessica Miller, of the IUP Haven Project and Counseling Center,